 At one point or another, every architecture student or graduate has a portfolio of their work that they have agonized over creating.
-Portfolios are important, they demonstrate your range of skills and will most likely play a significant role in whether or not you land your dream job … so why do so many of them so ineffective?
+Portfolios are important, they demonstrate your range of skills and will most likely play a significant role in whether or not you land your dream job … so why are so many of them completely ineffective?
 Today we are talking about the “Perfect Portfolio” and what that actually means.

 [Note: If you are reading this via email, click here to access the on-site audio player]